dkadrios/zds-mappings/README.md

 **editUserMapping(name: string, noteNum: number, fieldName: string, value: string|number)** This is used to modify a note entry in a user mapping.
 Pass the mapping name and the note number (1 to 128, not zero-indexed).
 The `fieldName` argument should be either "group" or "name", depending on which you wish to alter.
 The value will be either be the group name or the new MIDI note number value.

+**emptyMapping()**
+Returns an empty mapping.
+Useful for situations where a mapping is required, but none is available.

 **getAvailableGroups()**
 Returns an array of group types.
 Each entry will have a `value` and a `label` field. `value` is what is store in the `value` field for each note entry, and `label` is what should be shown to the user.